BIGBALLON/cifar-10-cnn/README.md

 ## Documents & tutorials

 There are also some documents and tutorials in [doc][11] & [issues/3][12].
-See that if you need.
+Get it if you need. :smile:

 ## Accuracy of all my implementations